Do You Need a Business Bank Account for a Sole Proprietorship?

 New call-to-action

 In many ways, it is a golden age of entrepreneurship, with more ways than ever to go into business for yourself.
-From online selling and ecommerce, to social media content, and everything in between, there are almost endless possibilities for solopreneurship.
+From online selling and eCommerce, to social media content, and everything in between, there are almost endless possibilities for solopreneurship.
 As you build a side-hustle or income stream, you may be wondering if you need a business bank account for a sole proprietorship.

 Legally?
 No, you don’t need a business checking account for business transactions if your business is not incorporated.
 But you really should have a business account for a number of reasons.